Beyblade (franchise)

-Media

 Toys

 Beyblade is a line of spinning-top toys originally developed by Takara, first released in Japan in July 1999, along with a related manga series.
 Following Takara's merger with Tomy in 2006, Beyblades are now developed by Takara Tomy.
 Various toy companies around the world have licensed Beyblade toys for their own regions, such as Hasbro in most Western countries, Sonokong in South Korea, and Takara Tomy for most Eastern countries.

 Both the toys and their names were inspired by the Beigoma, a traditional Japanese spinning top.
 The concept is similar to Battling Tops, another spinning top game developed in 1968.
 In 2002, Hasbro sold Beyblade toys internationally (under license from Takara).
 On July 12, 2008, Takara Tomy released Metal Fight: Beyblade, the second iteration of the toy.
 The third iteration, titled Beyblade Burst, was released by Takara Tomy on July 18, 2015.
 The fourth iteration of the toy line, Beyblade X, was released on July 15, 2023.